H.R. 6553: TIER Act of 2025

 3

-The bill also raises a $10 billion threshold to $15 billion and a $50 billion threshold to $75 billion, affecting firms closer to those lower statutory lines.
+A $50 billion threshold becomes $75 billion and a $10 billion threshold becomes $15 billion, affecting firms closer to those statutory lines.

 4

-Starting in 2031, the Federal Reserve would recalculate covered thresholds every five years using current-dollar U.S. GDP data from the Department of Commerce.
+Starting April 1, 2031, the Federal Reserve would recalculate covered thresholds every five years using current-dollar U.S. GDP from the Department of Commerce.

 5

-Recalculated thresholds above $100 billion would be rounded up to the nearest $50 billion, and lower amounts would be rounded up to the nearest $5 billion.
+Recalculated thresholds above $100 billion would be rounded up to the nearest $50 billion; lower amounts would round up to the nearest $5 billion.

 6

-The Federal Reserve, OCC, and FDIC would have to review bank rules that use non-statutory thresholds by June 30, 2026, and every five years after that, then report any changes to Congress.
+The Federal Reserve, OCC, and FDIC would review bank rules that use non-statutory thresholds by June 30, 2026, and every five years after, then report any changes to Congress.

 Who benefits from H.R.
 6553?

-Banks with $100 billion to under $150 billion in assets
+Banks holding $100 billion to under $150 billion in assets

-These firms are closest to the first big change.
-Under H.R.
-6553, they would sit below a threshold that currently starts at $100 billion.
+These firms are closest to the first big change and would sit below a threshold that currently starts at $100 billion.

 Firms near the $10 billion and $50 billion lines

-Institutions around those lower cutoffs would also get more room, because the bill raises them to $15 billion and $75 billion.
+Institutions around those lower cutoffs would get more room as the bill raises them to $15 billion and $75 billion.

-The bill gives these firms a predictable path: thresholds would be recalculated every five years using GDP, rather than staying fixed until Congress changes the law again.
+The thresholds would be recalculated every five years using GDP rather than staying fixed until Congress changes the law again, giving these firms a more predictable path.

 Who is affected by H.R.
 6553?